Klonówka, Pomeranian Voivodeship

 Klonówka is a village in the administrative district of Gmina Starogard Gdański, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 8 km east of Starogard Gdański and 45 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

+History

 Klonówka was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), the Germans expelled several Polish families, whose farms were then handed over to German colonists as part of the Lebensraum policy.